Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Methods

-The effective material properties used in the macroscopic model were derived using the RVE-based homogenization.
-The permeability and drag coefficients in Eqs. \eqref{eq06} and \eqref{eq07} are obtained by solving the Navier--Stokes equations under boundary conditions that impose a pressure gradient, using a unit-cell structure corresponding to one period of the TPMS lattice, as illustrated in Fig. \ref{rve} (a).
+The effective parameters used in the macroscopic model were derived by RVE-based homogenization, where the flow and thermal states in the unit cell were obtained by solving the microscopic governing equations, i.e., Eqs.~\eqref{eq01}--\eqref{eq03-2}.
+The permeability and drag coefficients in Eqs. \eqref{eq06} and \eqref{eq07} are obtained by solving the Navier--Stokes equations in Eqs. \eqref{eq01} and \eqref{eq02} under boundary conditions that impose a pressure gradient, using a unit-cell structure corresponding to one period of the TPMS lattice, as illustrated in Fig. \ref{rve} (a).
 Although the pressure distribution and velocity field inside the unit cell were not uniform, they were treated as macroscopically uniform.
 The average outlet velocity is regarded as the Darcy velocity and is substituted into Eq. \eqref{eq04} to determine the permeability and drag coefficient.
 The porosity was calculated geometrically as the ratio of the fluid volume to the total unit-cell volume of the lattice structure.

 Similarly, effective thermal properties were derived using the RVE method.
-The effective properties required in Eq. \eqref{eq08}--\eqref{eq10} are the effective thermal conductivities $\lambda^{(\alpha)}$ $(\alpha = fh, fc, s)$ and the volumetric heat-transfer coefficients $\overline{h}^{(\alpha)\rightarrow s}$ $(\alpha = fh, fc)$.
-The effective thermal conductivity $\lambda^{(\alpha)}$ $(\alpha = fh, fc, s)$ was obtained by imposing a macroscopic temperature gradient on the unit-cell domain, as illustrated in Fig. \ref{rve} (b), and substituting the resulting average heat flux $\overline{\bold{J}}$ into the Fourier-type expression shown below:
+The effective properties required in Eqs.~\eqref{eq08}--\eqref{eq10} are the effective thermal conductivities $\overline{\lambda}^{(\alpha)}$ $(\alpha = fh, fc, s)$ and the volumetric heat-transfer coefficients $\overline{h}^{(\alpha)\rightarrow s}$ $(\alpha = fh, fc)$.
+The effective thermal conductivity $\overline{\lambda}^{(\alpha)}$ was obtained from the unit-cell model shown in Fig.~\ref{rve}(b) under no-flow conditions by solving a steady pure-conduction problem.
+In this calculation, neither the Navier--Stokes equations nor the advective term was considered.
+A macroscopic temperature gradient was imposed in a prescribed direction, and the resulting average heat flux $\overline{\boldsymbol{J}}$ was evaluated from the total conductive heat flow crossing the pair of external unit-cell boundary faces perpendicular to that direction, divided by the area of those faces.
+Thus, $\overline{\boldsymbol{J}}$ is defined on the basis of the external unit-cell boundary faces, not the TPMS internal surface area.
+The effective thermal conductivity was then determined using the Fourier-type expression shown below: